Castellanos02/skyscraper_pygame/README.md

 - Solve the puzzle automatically.
 - Clear the board for a fresh start.
 - Generate new grid size puzzle.
-- View how many states are created for the Brute Force apporach and Constraint Propagation
+- View how many states are created for the Brute Force (BF) apporach and Constraint Propagation (CP)
 - View the runtime of the Constraint Porpagation algorithm

 ---